JohnBMcAllister/Minesweeper_Bot/README.md

 ---

 ## 📌 Notes
--pyautogui only works on level 1 and requires setup -selenium version only works on the website provided
+- pyautogui only works on level 1 and requires setup.
+- selenium version only works on the website provided.